TACC/coe-332-sp21/docs/homework/final_project.rst

        * List of endpoints
        * Expected JSON responses
        * Examples of how to use your system from within curl and Python.

+* Datasets

+There are many public datasets available for you to to download into your project.
+Google is your best bet to find datasets which maybe of interest.
+Some examples of open datasets are https://data.austintexas.gov/ or signup for a free community account at https://data.world/ Google also has some public datasets available on the Google Cloud, https://console.cloud.google.com/marketplace/browse?filter=solution-type:dataset
+Some "tweaking" may be required to convert the datasets into a JSON dictionary.